cazala/coin-hive-stratum/README.md

   - `pass`: the pool's password, default is `"x"`.

+  - `tls`: use TLS to connect to the pool.

+  - `login`: a fixed wallet for all the miners.

+  - `user`: a fixed user for all the miners.

+  - `diff`: a fixed difficulty for all the miners.

   - `log`: enable/disable the logs, default is `true`.

   - `logFile`: a filename where the logs will be stored, ie: `"proxy.log"`.

+  - `statsFile`: a filename where the stats will be stored, ie: `"proxy.stats"`

+  - `dynamicPool`: if true, the pool can be set dynamically by sending a `?pool=host:port:pass` query param to the websocket endpoint.

-- `proxy.listen(port)`: launches the server listening on the specified port, which by default is `8892`.
+- `proxy.listen(port|wssOptions)`: launches the server listening on the specified port, which by default is `8892`.
+You can also provide the options for the `WebSocketServer`, this is useful for setting up SSL.

 ## FAQ